 Nontypeable H. influenzae strains cause mainly mucosal infections (eg, otitis media, sinusitis, conjunctivitis, bronchitis).
 Occasionally, nonencapsulated strains cause invasive infections in children, but they may cause up to half of serious H. influenzae infections in adults.

 Treatment of Haemophilus infections depends on nature and location of the infection, but, for invasive disease, beta-lactam/beta-lactamase inhibitors, fluoroquinolones, and 2nd- and 3rd-generation cephalosporins are used.
 The Hib conjugate vaccine Haemophilus influenzae Type b (Hib) Vaccine Haemophilus influenzae type b (Hib) vaccines help prevent Haemophilus infections but not infections caused by other strains of H. influenzae bacteria.
-H. influenzae causes many childhood infections... read more has markedly reduced the rate of bacteremia.
+H. influenzae... read more has markedly reduced the rate of bacteremia.

 Children with serious illness are hospitalized with contact and respiratory isolation for 24 hours after starting antibiotics.